ebellocchia/bip_utils/README.md

 - Fantom Opera (and, therefore, all related tokens)
 - Harmony One (and, therefore, all related tokens)
 - Huobi Heco Chain (and, therefore, all related tokens)
+- OKEx Chain (and, therefore, all related tokens)

 ## Install the package